xiuxiucui/Automatic_Speech_Recognition/README.md

     ```shell
     python cv-decode.py
     ```
-8. After completion you will see a newly generated **output.csv** file
+8. After completion you will see a newly generated **cv-valid-dev.csv** file
 9. Stop the running asr-service from step 2 using the following command
    ```shell
    docker stop asr-api